jpm1203/docker-challenge-template/README.md

 3. Created a Dockerfile that installed Nginx and copied the public folder to the container
 4. Built the Docker image using the Dockerfile
 5. Ran the Docker container with the correct parameters to serve the pages at http://localhost:8080/
-6. Committed the Dockerfile and public folder and pushed it to our remote GitHub repository
-7. Took a screenshot of the server running and the page being served

 Throughout this challenge, we learned about the basics of Docker and Nginx, including how to create a Dockerfile, build a Docker image, and run a Docker container.
 We also learned how to use the Dockerfile to install Nginx and serve static pages.